simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/RESILIENT_GRID_STARTUP.md

 - File writes are atomic (temporary file + rename pattern via `fs::write`)
 - Grid ID ordering is alphabetical for consistency
 - No virtual/mock grids are created - only real hardware or degraded operation
+- Grid detection is explicit, not automatic - provides predictable behavior
+- MIDI stop as trigger ensures detection happens at a safe point in the workflow